-The Company is a limited liability company incorporated in the Netherlands, on February 21, 2012 with its statutory seat in Leiden, the Netherlands.
+The Company was incorporated in the Netherlands, on February 21, 2012 and has been reorganized from a private company with limited liability to a public company with limited liability on September 23, 2014.
+The Company has its statutory seat in Leiden, the Netherlands.
 The address of its headquarters and registered office is Darwinweg 24, 2333 CR Leiden, the Netherlands.

-Going concern
+Going Concern